 The OPGGSER Section 11A (1) (d) defines a "relevant person" as "a person or organisation whose functions, interests or activities may be affected by the activities to be carried out under the environment plan".
 Bright is obliged to undertake all petroleum activities in accordance with Commonwealth legislation; and, in accordance with the OPGGSER S11A, must provide sufficient information to a relevant person to allow the person to make an informed assessment and provide a reasonable period of time for the consultation.
 Two EPBC Referral processes involving activity information which has been publically issued is considered to be sufficient information and a reasonable period of time for all relevant parties to provide comment on the proposed activity.
 Additionally, Commonwealth legislation implements the requirements of international conventions and inter-country agreements to which Australia is a signatory and accordingly all petroleum activities are assessed, and undertaken, in accordance with approvals which meet international obligation requirements.
-The content of international agreements. between the Australian and other Governments, provide high level principles which are legally implemented through Australian legislation such as the EPBC Act 1999 and, applications made under that legislation, are functionally assessed against agreed criteria by Australian regulators administering the legislation (now NOPSEMA).
+The content of international agreements, between the Australian and other Governments, provide high level principles which are legally implemented through Australian legislation such as the EPBC Act 1999 and, applications made under that legislation, are functionally assessed against agreed criteria by Australian regulators administering the legislation (now NOPSEMA).

-Bight Petroleum does not consider its role is to consult on behalf of the Australian Government with international Governments or Convention Secretariats "to ensure that any decision taken by Australia will not impact on the efforts of other signatories to the agreement to protect the agreement species within their own jurisdictions" as suggested by Migratory Wildlife Network (MWN) (Record 14).
-Bight believes the constructive point of consultation is with the respective Australian Government authorities responsible for the implementation of these agreements/conventions.
+Right Petroleum does not consider its role is to consult on behalf of the Australian Government with international Governments or Convention Secretariats \$ 22 consultation record excluded by agreement is with the respective Australian Government authorities responsible for the implementation of these agreements/conventions.
 It is considered that the relevant Australia Government authority, understanding the context and requirements of the International obligation within Australia, are appropriate to consult and resolve issues within the context of these international conventions and agreements.